luciebrock/luciebrock.github.io/README.md

 [![valetbike theme](images/bg.png)](https://github.com/epartakki/valetbike)

 I worked on a team of 5 to produce a bikesharing app for the final project in introduction to software engineering.
-Using Ruby on Rails, HTML, CSS, JavaScript, and a lot of redbull, our team produced a sleek and straightforward minimum viable product. **Our team won the 2022 Demo Day** for our course, in which all 6 teams in the class presented their bike sharing app (under the name ValetBike), and competed for the best MVP.
+Using Ruby on Rails, HTML, CSS, JavaScript, and a lot of Redbull, our team produced a sleek and straightforward minimum viable product. **Our team won the 2022 Demo Day** for our course, in which all 6 teams in the class presented their bike sharing app (under the name ValetBike), and competed for the best MVP.
 Check out our repository!

 [![the player character](images/little_ghost2.png)](https://replit.com/@alinemarrap/Anamnesis)